 While it is extremely convenient and cost-effective to see a counselor on campus, there still may be a need to be referred out to someone with more expertise.
 While some school therapists can prescribe medication, many still rely on local psychiatrists or virtual options.

 Together, the academic and local communities are raising the bar for the treatment of mental health issues with college students.
 Conventional treatment methods include everything from cognitive-behavioral therapy to group therapy and many other options.

 Begin Your Treatment at Montare Behavioral Health Today

 If you or a college student you love are dealing with mental health issues, Montare Behavioral Health is here to help.
-Whether it is as simple as connecting you with on-campus resources, or as involved as detox, rehab or partial-hospitalization-we are ready and willing to help.
+Whether it is as simple as connecting you with on-campus resources, or as involved as detox, rehab, or partial hospitalization, we are ready and willing to help.

 Our trained professionals have experience with age groups from adolescents, to seniors, to everything in between.
 Many of our counselors are less than a decade removed from college themselves and are well acquainted with the struggles and needs of this age group.
-Contact us today for a consultation or visit our website to see what resources are available to you for free!
+Contact us today for a consultation or to visit our website to see what resources are available to you for free!